Home » Sunscreen vs Sunblock – Everything You Should Know

 Conclusion

 Sunscreen and sunblock both provide sun protection.
 They rely on various chemicals to accomplish this and do not appear the same when applied.
 You can use any effective product unless you are allergic to a specific ingredient.
 Check the labels to ensure that the products are “broad spectrum,” have an SPF of at least 30, and are water-resistant.
 Remember that sunscreen isn’t just for your skin, and specialists suggest wearing it all year, not just when the sun is shining.
+Shop at LoveLocal to support local retailers!

 Related Posts